-Apart from the payment protection insurance cover other main programmes that the Company continued underwriting are;
+Apart from the payment protection insurance cover other main programmes that the Company continued underwriting are:

 - GMP (Guarantee of Means of Payment) insurance, launched in 2013 in France under classes 8 and 9 (fire and other damage to property).
 GMP is written under an annually renewable group policy. - Garantie Tranquilite insurance, launched in 2015 in France under class 16 (Miscellaneous Financial loss).
 Garantie Tranquilite is an extended warranty covering three different product families beyond the expiration of the manufacturer's or distributor's warranty.
 The Company provides cover for three or five years depending on the product family.
 The cover guarantees the cost of repair or replacement value of all household goods within the chosen product family. - ENVOL (Purchase Power Protection) insurance, launched in 2014 in France covering accident and sickness and unemployment.
-ENVOL is written under an annually renewable group policy. - Pet Insurance programme in France launched in October 2016, covering medical and surgical expenses following a physical accident and/or an illness suffered by a dog/cat owned as a pet.
+ENVOL is written under an annually renewable group policy. - Pet Insurance programme in France launched in October 2016, covering medical and surgical expenses following a physical accident and/or an illness suffered by a dog/cat owned as a pet. - Auchan Extended Warranty in France launched in June 2017, covering electronic devices bought at Auchan Store for 1-3 years after the manufacturer's warranty. - Electro Depot Casse Mobile in France launched in January 2017 covering accidental damage on all mobile phones purchased new, or less than 3 years old, owned by all household members.

-In 2017, the company also continued underwriting policies in Spain that were launched in 2016 covering the risk of accidental breakage and theft of smartphones, tablets and other mobile devices for one year from the date of purchase and extended warranty cover for a range of products, covering the risk of internal malfunction for two years from the date on which the manufacturer's warranty expires.
+In 2018, the company also continued underwriting policies in Spain that were launched in 2016 covering the risk of accidental breakage and theft of smartphones, tablets and other mobile devices for one year from the date of purchase and extended warranty cover for a range of products, covering the risk of internal malfunction for two years from the date on which the manufacturer's warranty expires.